Designibl-Mark/mhark-blog/src/posts/2024-git-config-setup.md

 Then upon trying to push or pull the branch git complains about no tracking infromation for the branches

 > There is no tracking information for the current branch.
+>
 > Please specify which branch you want to merge with.
+>
+> See git-pull(1) for details
+>
+> git pull remote branch
+>
-> See git-pull(1) for detailsgit pull <remote> <branch>If you wish to set tracking information for this branch you can do so with:git branch --set-upstream-to=origin/<branch> mybranch
+> If you wish to set tracking information for this branch you can do so with:
+>
+> git branch --set-upstream-to=origin/branch mybranch

-So then you re-run the command with `--set-upstream-to=origin/mybranch`
+So then you re-run the command with the flag `--set-upstream-to=origin/mybranch`

 Instead just setup the following git config: